anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Assertion Basis:
-: Indicates the method that protects the Onboarding (this is distinct from the Voucher signature that protects the Voucher itself).
-Methods include manufacturer-asserted ownership verification, assured logging operations, or reliance on Pledge behavior such as secure or measured boot.
+: Indicates the method that protects the Onboarding.
+This is distinct from the Voucher signature that protects the Voucher itself.
+Methods include manufacturer-asserted ownership verification, assured logging operations, or reliance on Pledge behavior such as secure boot or measured boot (which is an attested boot process involving 'measurements' as defined by {{RFC9334}}.)
   The Join Registrar uses this information to make a determination as to whether to accept the Pledge into the network.
   Only some methods are normatively defined in this document.
 Other methods are left for future work.